 - Organization must agree to provide food free of charge to the needy, ill, elderly, or minors through their main food program.

 - Agencies must also show proof of adequate storage facilities for the type of program they are running.
 No definite requirements for space and storage are set, but are determined appropriate on a case-by-case basis as all organizations have different programs

 To be considered for membership with the Food Bank, your organization will first need to complete a Membership Information Request form.
 Return the completed document to the Food Bank.
 A member of the Agency Relations staff will then contact you regarding the availability for new members in your County.
-If we are accepting applications from organizations in your County, you will be forwarded an Application and Membership Guidelines.
-If the Food Bank is not currently accepting new member applications for your County, we will be happy to add your organization to our wait list.
+If we are in need of a food distribution partner in your area, you will be forwarded an Application and Membership Guidelines.

 - Once the food bank has received back your completed application packet, we will make an appointment with you to come out to your site and do a site monitor.
 At this time, food bank staff will sit down with you to go over the details of your program, and examine your space and refrigeration to determine if it is acceptable for storing product.
 Please keep in mind the following:

 - We have no set requirements for the size of storage; however, it must be kept in a locked area, climate controlled, and clean and free of evidence of rodents and insects.